 The computer model will provide an Optimal Economic Policy for the utility, and based upon the utility's practice of cable testing, cable replacement and/or run to failure options, suggests a cable strategy for testing and replacement of the distribution cables.

 In addition to the EPRI project, LIPA has concurrently developed their own cable model that will expand the findings of the EPRI model.
-Similar efforts have been launched with other distribution equipment, specifically wood distribution poles.
+Similar

 ✓ Improve reliability and technical performance by improving end-of-life assessment for key assets.